Dropping global bond yields, recession fears put BOJ in a bind

 The Federal Reserve and the European Central Bank are considering rate cuts.
 If the Bank of Japan appears to be the least dovish among the major central banks, that could create an unwelcome yen spike that hurts the country's exports.

-Japan's economy grew an annualized 1.8% in April-June, but analysts expect growth to sputter this year unless global demand rebounds quickly enough to offset an expected dip in consumption after a sales tax increase in October.
+Japan's economy grew an annualised 1.8% in April-June, but analysts expect growth to sputter this year unless global demand rebounds quickly enough to offset an expected dip in consumption after a sales tax increase in October.

 A resurgent yen could dampen already worsening business confidence as Japanese manufacturers feel the pinch from the intensifying U.S.-China trade war.